Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 # Hog general overview

-In this section we will describe how to set-up a new project that uses Hog for the Continuous Integration (CI).
+In this section we will describe how a project is set-up using Hog locally and for the Continuous Integration (CI).
 In this section  we will make no assumptions on the code you already have.
-If you already have a repository with code in it please read this section carefully before reading the [Convert existing project to hog](../../01-Getting-Started/02-howto-convert-project/) section.
+If you already have a repository with code in it, you can also refer to this giude: [How to convert existing project to hog](../../01-Getting-Started/02-howto-convert-project/) section.

 ## Project directory structure
-In order for Hog to be simple and add little overhead work, some fixed directories and file names are needed in the HDL repository.
+Hog relies on some fixed directories and file names in the HDL repository.
 A typical directory structure is shown in figure:

 ![](../01-Getting-Started/figures/directory_structure.jpg)

 HDL source files, together with constraint files and simulation files can be located anywhere in the repository.
+In the example shown in the figure above, they are located in the `myproj` directory and, possibly, in the `library_1` and `library_2` directories.

-A Hog-handled repository can contain many (Vivado/Quartus) projects, each of them corresponding to a subdirectory of the __Top__ folder that we will call the "top project directory".
+A Hog-handled repository can contain multiple (Vivado/Quartus) projects, each of them corresponding to a subdirectory of the __Top__ folder.
+Each one of these subfolders, is referred to as the "top project-directory".
 In the figure above we have just one project called __myproj__.
-Each top project directory **must** contain all of the following:
+Each top project-directory **must** contain all of the following:

-- A [tcl file](../01-Hog-local/04-Project-Tcl) that **must** be named the same as the top project folder (plus the .tcl extension), we will call this file the "project tcl file".
+- A [tcl file](../01-Hog-local/04-Project-Tcl) that **must** have the same name as top project-folder (plus the .tcl extension).
+We will call this file the "project tcl file" or "project tcl script".
-- A [__list__ subdirectory](../01-Hog-local/05-List-files) containing the so-called list files i.e. some text files containing the names of the source files to be included in the project.
+- A [__list__ subdirectory](../01-Hog-local/05-List-files) containing the so-called list files i.e. special text files containing the names of the source files to be included in the project.

 In figure, the project is called __myproj__ hence the project tcl file is called __myproj.tcl__.

-When you create the project, running the [`Hog/CreateProject.sh`](../01-Hog-local/07-Usage/#create-project) Hog runs the project tcl file using Vivado or Quartus and creates the complete project in another directory, in our case `VivadoProject/myproj` or `QuartusProject/myproj`.
+When you create the project, running the [`Hog/CreateProject.sh`](../01-Hog-local/07-Usage/#create-project), Hog runs the project tcl file using Vivado or Quartus and creates the complete project in another directory, in our case `VivadoProject/myproj` or `QuartusProject/myproj`.
 In this directory you will find the typical Vivado or Quartus file structure.

 ## Multiple projects or multiple repositories?